exercism/csharp/exercises/concept/football-match-reports/.docs/instructions.md

 ## 2. Raise an alert if an unknown shirt number is encountered.

-Modify the `PlayAnalyzer.AnalyzeOnField()` method to throw an `ArgumentException` when a shirt number outside the range 1-11 is processed.
+Modify the `PlayAnalyzer.AnalyzeOnField()` method to throw an `ArgumentOutOfRangeException` when a shirt number outside the range 1-11 is processed.

 ## 3. Extend the coverage to include off field activity